 The first-of-its-kind, an international, university student-based startup competition, the Breast Cancer Startup Challenge was launched by the National Cancer Institute in partnership with the Avon Foundation and the Center for Advancing Innovation.
 The primary goals of this challenge were to accelerate the process of bringing emerging breast cancer technologies to market and stimulate the creation of start-up businesses around the inventions.
-As a result of this challenge, 10 new startups are expected to launch this summer.

 The Breast Cancer Startup Challenge hopes to speed breast cancer-related inventions to market.
 The first-of-its-kind challenge was conceived in the spring of 2013 with the primary goals of accelerating the process of bringing emerging breast cancer technologies to market and stimulating the creation of start-up businesses around the inventions.
 New startups will launch in the summer of 2014.